Affinization of $q$-oscillator representations of $U_q(\mathfrak{gl}_n)$: Introduction

 Let $\mf{g}$ be a simple Lie algebra and let $U_q(\widehat{\mf g})$ be the quantized enveloping algebra (without derivation) associated to the affine Lie algebra $\widehat{\mf g}$.
 The theory of finite-dimensional $U_q(\widehat{\mf g})$-modules has a rich structure in connection with various topics in mathematics and mathematical physics, especially including the quiver Hecke algebras \cite{KKK,KKK2} and the cluster algebras \cite{HL10,KKOP1,KKOP2}, where the notion of $R$ matrix underlies these connections in a fundamental way.

 Beyond the finite-dimensional $U_q(\widehat{\mf g})$-modules, there are two important categories whose irreducible objects are in general infinite-dimensional.
+In \cite{H05}, Hernandez introduces a category $\widehat{\mc O}$ of $U_q(\widehat{\mf{g}})$-modules which can be viewed as a quantum affine analogue of the category $\mc{O}$ for a symmetrizable Kac-Moody algebra $\mf{g}$.
+In \cite{MY}, when $\mf{g}$ is finite-dimensional, Mukhin and Young extend many fundamental results in finite-dimensional representations to the case of $\widehat{\mc{O}}$ including the classification of irreducible objects and the theory of $q$-characters, and then study minimal affinization of (parabolic) Verma $U_q(\mf{g})$-modules.
 In \cite{HJ}, Hernandez and Jimbo introduce a category of $U_q(\mf{b})$-modules, where $\mf{b}$ is a Borel subalgebra of $\widehat{\mf g}$.
 This category plays a crucial role in generalizing the Baxter’s relation and hence giving a new interpretation of $q$-characters of finite-dimensional $U_q(\widehat{\mf g})$-modules \cite{FH}.
-In \cite{MY}, Mukhin and Young introduce a category $\widehat{\mc O}$ of $U_q(\widehat{\mf{g}})$-modules whose weights have finite multiplicities and are finitely dominated as $U_q(\mf{g})$-modules.
-They generalize some fundamental results in finite-dimensional representations including the classification of irreducible objects and the theory of $q$-characters, and then study minimal affinization of (parabolic) Verma $U_q(\mf{g})$-modules.
 When the modules are restricted as $U_q(\mf{b})$-modules, $\widehat{\mc O}$ is a subcategory of the Hernandez-Jimbo's category.

-The purpose of this paper is to introduce an interesting subcategory of $\widehat{\mc O}$, which consists of infinite-dimensional $U_q(\widehat{\gl}_n)$-modules, but still has properties very similar to those of finite-dimensional $U_q(\widehat{\gl}_n)$-modules.
+The purpose of this paper is to introduce a new subcategory of $\widehat{\mc O}$, which consists of infinite-dimensional $U_q(\widehat{\gl}_n)$-modules, but still has properties very similar to those of finite-dimensional $U_q(\widehat{\gl}_n)$-modules.